orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 ## Migration Example

-A complete example of a migration from Neo4j to OrientDB using the OrientDB's Neo4j Importer tool can be found in the section [Tutorial: Importing the *northwind* Database from Neo4j](Tutorial-Importing-the-northwind-Database-from-Neo4j.md).
+A complete example of a migration from Neo4j to OrientDB using the _Neo4j to OrientDB Importer_ can be found in the section [Tutorial: Importing the *northwind* Database from Neo4j](Tutorial-Importing-the-northwind-Database-from-Neo4j.md).